lei37927/CS499_Deep_Learning_project-2/README.md

 #### KFoldCV algorithm and NearestNeighborsCV
 See our implementation of two algorithms using R language in [this file](Project2.R).

+#### Gradient Descent Algorithm
+You can also see our implementation of Gradient Descent Algorithm using R language [here](GradientDescent.R).

 ## How to run it
 ### 1 Environment Configuration
 #### 1.1 Install R